"M'" Words & the Christian Woman

 • She moved with no urgency, but instead began questioning my reasoning.

-My father stated he had pressed the button for the nurse several times and when she did come, she had gave him "a pill," turned off the light and closed the door.
+My father stated he pressed the button for the nurse several times and when she did come, she had gave him "a pill," turned off the light and closed the door.

 One month later, my father left this world behind for his heavenly home.